KuraFire/glf-quartz/GLF Qz/index.md

 ## This journey has only just begun

-While the website is slowly being fleshed out, you can subscribe to the newsletter on [lovefirst.substack.com](https://lovefirst.substack.com/) to get all the latest updates.
+While the website is being fleshed out, you can subscribe to the newsletter on [lovefirst.substack.com](https://lovefirst.substack.com/) to get all the latest updates.